weidai2/ImmuneMirror/README.md

-# ImmuneMirror: A Machine Learning-based Pipeline for Neoantigen Prediction Using Genomics and Transcriptomics Features
+# ImmuneMirror: A Machine Learning-based Pipeline for Neoantigen Prediction Using Genomic and Transcriptomic Features

 <img src=im_logo.jpg height="200">